Shape transitions of sedimenting confined droplets and capsules: from oblate to bullet-like geometries

-The sedimentation of a flexible capsule is studied in a two-dimensional (2D) domain with dimensions $L \times H$, where $L$ is the length and $H$ is the width.
-The domain is bounded by walls in both directions.
-The membrane of the capsule is discretized into $40$ nodes, and a constant body force is applied to each node, driving the sedimentation with Reynolds numbers in the range $Re \in [0.049, 0.33]$.
-No-slip boundary conditions are imposed at both the capsule boundary and the domain walls.
-The capsule is initially positioned at $(x_0, y_0) = (0.5H, 0.89L)$.
-Since we simulate a 2D flexible particle (cylinder), the Stokes law for 3D particles (spheres) is not valid in the low-confinement limit.
-Instead, approximations in 2D are used to quantify the drag force, as detailed in Ref.~\cite{ghosh_stockie_2015}.
+The sedimentation of a flexible capsule is studied in a two-dimensional (2D) domain of size $L \times W$, where $L$ is the length of the channel (sedimentation direction) and $W$ is its width (confinement direction).
+The domain is bounded by no-slip walls at $y=0$ and $y=W$, while periodic boundary conditions are applied in the sedimentation direction.
+The solid membrane of the capsule is discretized into $40$ nodes, and a constant body force is applied to each node, driving the sedimentation with Reynolds numbers in the range $Re \in [0.049, 0.33]$.
+No-slip boundary conditions are enforced on both the capsule boundary and the channel walls.
+The capsule is initially positioned at $(x_0, y_0) = (0.5W, 0.89L)$.
+Since we simulate a 2D flexible particle (cylinder), the Stokes law for 3D spheres does not apply in the low-confinement limit.
+Instead, two-dimensional approximations are used to quantify the drag force, as detailed in Ref.~\cite{ghosh_stockie_2015}.
+We limited our study to capsules with equal internal and external fluid viscosity and density; other ratios may be explored in future work.

 Under low confinement and high flexibility, the capsules undergo an additional shape transition, shifting from a circular shape at low flexibility to an oblate shape at high flexibility.
 Figure~\ref{fig:shapetransitions}b summarizes the observed shapes as a function of flexibility and confinement for capsules.
 These shapes are explored across a wide range of confinement and flexibility parameters.
 Next, we analyze how deformation and confinement influence the hydrodynamic stresses acting on the capsule and their impact on the resulting drag force.